George Sidney Herbert: Personal life

+Herbert lived with his mother in East Knoyle, at Knoyle House.
+He was a member of the Carlton Club, enjoyed gardening and shooting, and was considered an excellent shot.
+When around 20 years old, Nevile Wilkinson created a bookplate for him.
+At 6 ft 6 in in height, Herbert was noted by the Bath Weekly Chronicle and Herald for a noticeable presence.
+Around 1933 or 1934 he traveled to Australia to recover from ill health.

-Herbert lived in East Knoyle, at Knoyle House.
-He enjoyed gardening, shooting for recreation, and was a member of the Carlton Club.
-He was the cousin of Sir Sidney Herbert, and served along with Vivian Smith as executor for his estate upon his 1939 death.
+Herbert was the cousin of Sir Sidney Herbert, and served along with Vivian Smith as executor for his estate upon his 1939 death.
 George Herbert was himself bequeathed £40,000, along with a life interest in the Boyton Manor estate and £50,000 for its upkeep; his responsibilities as executor also included attending to a locked tin deed box, which the will requested be "destroyed unopened by cremating".
 Herbert was also a trustee for a young Charles Chetwynd-Talbot, the 20th Earl of Shrewsbury, upon the death of his father.

-Herbert died suddenly on 30 January 1942 aged 55; he had a heart attack while en route to Bath, Somerset and died at a nursing home in the city that his chauffeur drove him to.
-He left an unsettled estate of £71,085 15s 2d, with net personalty £70,045 7s 10d.
+Herbert died suddenly on 30 January 1942 aged 55; he had a heart attack while en route to Bath, Somerset, for a board meeting at offices of the Bath Weekly Chronicle and Herald.
+He died at a nursing home in the city that his chauffeur drove him to.
+The day before he died, he had visited every section of the Home Guard in his area.
+Herbert was interred in a family burial plot at Wilton House, in a private ceremony for family officiated by Neville Lovett, Bishop of Salisbury; a public service was simultaneously held at Wilton's parish church.
+Herbert left an unsettled estate of £71,085 15s 2d, with net personalty £70,045 7s 10d.
 After £22,075 in taxes he bequeathed £500 to Salisbury Division Conservative Association, and £250 each to a butler, gardener, chauffeur, and keeper; the remaining £41,000 he left to his mother for life, and then to the family member living at Boyton.
 A bachelor, he left no heir to his baronetcy, which became extinct.

+In 1949, an oak plaque honouring Herbert was unveiled at the headquarters of the Salisbury Divisional Association; the plaque had been planned since Herbert's retirement from the chairmanship of the association, but was delayed due to the war and Herbert's death.
+The following year, a lady chapel at St Mary's Church in Wilton was dedicated to Herbert and his parents.
+The dedication service was led by William Anderson, the Bishop of Salisbury.